 The question is where do diseases go?
 Do they disappear?
 How do they leave the body?

 Regarding the objectivity of diseases, they are not things!
 They do not have extension in time and space.
+They don’t disappear.
+So, where do diseases go?
+They have to leave the body somehow.
 The disease name, regardless of what the name is, merely refers to a focus for treatment.
 So, any therapeutic intervention, say a vaccine, that is aimed at a disease is off the mark.